OpenGov/magnitude.js/README.md

 	node .\JSizzle .\sample_source_file.js

-The above lists complexity of all functions defined in sample_source_file.js in Big-O notation, to console.
+The above lists complexity of all functions defined in 'sample_source_file.js' in Big-O notation.

 2.Provide the source file and a specific function defined in source file as input arguments:

 	node .\JSizzle .\sample_source_file.js sample-function-name

-The above outputs complexity of sample-function-name to console.
+The above outputs complexity of 'sample-function-name' to console.
 Note 'sample-function-name' is assumed to be defined inside 'sample_source_file.js'